Shinkson47/UniX6/README.md

 The foundation of this project started around 2017, where I started to learn how to hack together game prototypes in various languages.
 Through five itterations, the series has resulted in X6.

-This particular installation was developed as a university driven development project, forming my final dissertation project, landing my into the world of development.
+This particular installation was developed as a university driven development project, forming my final dissertation project, landing me ultimately into the world of development.

 ## Any good?
 Depends on who you ask.